PresidenteGomez/personal-site/README.md

 );
 ```

-## Screen Shot
+## Screen Shot of Project

-Include one or two screen shots of your project here (optional).
-Remove if unused.

 ## Documentation

-Link to a read-only version of your scope document or other relevant documentation here (optional).
-Remove if unused.
+Link to Scope of project (Google Drive):

 ### Completed Features

-High level list of items completed.
+- [x] Login DB instances

-- [x] Feature a
+- [x] 6 Pages
-- [x] Feature b
+- [x] Bootstrap UI
+- [] Link Activism news articles into site
+- [] Connect Twitter Card into site
+- [] NodeMailer or something of the like

 ### Next Steps

-Features that you would like to add at some point in the future.

-- [ ] Feature c
+- [] Recreate This Webpage Using ReactJs

 ## Deployment

-Add additional notes about how to deploy this on a live system
+- [] First deploy via Heroku and later through Amazon Web Services.

 ## Authors

-* Name of author(s)
+* Nestor Gomez Jimenez with collaboration with wonderful Prime Digital Academy Instructors

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+Hat tip to anyone who's code was used:
+* Dev Jana
+* Millicent Walsh
+* Kris Szafranski
+*